Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 ### Step one

-* Now that you have at least one Service Connection, enter on _Edit_ mode for the Release pipeline you wish to include the gate.
+* Now that you have at least one service connection, enter on **Edit** mode for the Release pipeline you wish to include the gate.
-* Select a Pre or Post deployment condition.
+* Select a Pre- or Post-deployment Condition.
 * Enable the Gates section if you haven't already and click on the **+ Add** button to select **Verify application vulnerabilities** option.

 ### Step two

 * Select a **Service Connection** from the **Contrast Service Connection** field.
-If you don't have one already, then click over the *+ New* button and proceed as in the step three for Setup and Configuration.
 You can also click on the **Manage** option to go to the Service connections settings in your **Project Settings**.
-* Now select one of your applications from the **Application** dropdown.
-This will enable more fields for configurating the gate.
+* Select one of your applications from the **Application** dropdown.
+This will enable more fields for configuring the gate.

 <a href="assets/images/AzureDevOps_gate_part1.png" rel="lightbox" title="Azure DevOps Gate Part 1"><img class="thumbnail" src="assets/images/AzureDevOps_gate_part1.png"/></a>